wagtail/outreachy/2023/Hadiq-Amran/README.md

 Note : These useful resources I found i believe are of importance to any one who wants to understand Wagtail as project, especially some who has that same tests as me in Django
 In summary, these links collectively provide a roadmap for both beginners and experienced developers interested in understanding, contributing to, or working with Wagtail.
 They cover essential aspects such as contributing guidelines, formatting conventions, specific project opportunities, user interface guidance, and comprehensive official documentation, making them indispensable resources for anyone involved with Wagtail.
 I hope they are helpful to some one !

+#Added Recent Learning Adventures Blog Post
+Hello, Everyone i made a blog where i talk about my new learning adventures and the cool things I'm learning.I'm really excited to share this journey with all of you. you can checkout my blog at https://medium.com/@amranahadeeq/learning-with-wagtail-a-fun-adventure-faef340b4ecd